 According to the Swiss watchmaker, the watch is powered by the same ETA 2824-2 self-winding movement that ticks inside other D-Star timekeepers with the same basic functionality.

 There is still no info regarding the timekeeper’s recommended price, but I can make a guess that it will be priced at around $1500 or even lower than that.

 See also: Rado D-Star Ceramic Automatic

 Rado D-Star 200 Automatic Diving (refs.
 R15960203 & R15959103) watch specification

 Movement decoration: Geneva stripes on the branded oscillating weight; Circular-grained visible parts of the movement

 Case material: Stainless steel

-Bezel material: Stainless steel with ceramic insert
+Bezel material: Stainless steel with blue or grey ceramic insert

 Crown material: Matches case